Table of contents

 Unlike most paintings of women during the era, this famous painting of women was anything but elaborated.

-Check out our Da Vinci Replica painting gallery if you wish to have one of his masterpieces handpainted just for you!
+Check out our Da Vinci Replica painting gallery if you wish to have one of his masterpieces hand painted just for you!

-4. The Girl with a Pearl Earring By Johannes Vermeer 1665
+2. The Girl with a Pearl Earring By Johannes Vermeer 1665

 This painting of a young Girl with a pearl earring and a blue scarf is considered to be one of the most beautiful paintings in the world.

-Painted by Vermeer in the 17th century, this intimate portrait of a woman is perhaps is also one of the most famous paintings of a woman and often compared to DaVinci’s Mona Lisa.
+Painted by Vermeer in the 17th century, this intimate portrait of a woman is perhaps also one of the most famous paintings of a woman and often compared to DaVinci’s Mona Lisa.

 Every famous painting has a mystery behind it and Vermeer’s mystery lies in his subject.